 Which college costs don’t qualify as 529 expenses?

-Whether you’re taking the bus, fueling your car, or getting to campus some other way, you can’t use your 529 distributions to cover the cost of your transport.
+Speaking of driving your car to school, none of your transportation costs are 529 eligible expenses.
+Whether you’re taking the bus, fueling your car or taking the train to campus, you can’t use your 529 distributions to cover the cost of your transport.

-So if you want to join an intramural basketball league, you’ll have to use “regular” money to pay for it.
+Sports and club activity fees are also not qualified 529 expenses.
+So if you want to join an intramural basketball league or a college chess club, you’ll have to use outside funds, rather than your 529 withdrawal money, to pay for it.

 Every school estimates attendance costs.
 These costs provide an idea of what you can expect to pay when you attend a specific school.

 How much money you can withdraw from your 529 to pay for living costs such as housing and food is based on the cost of attendance at your chosen school.
 Therefore, you should be careful not to exceed this amount.